-Andis started selling their Andis Pro Alloy XTR clipper at the end of this summer.
+Andis started selling their Pro Alloy XTR clipper at the end of this summer.
 The electric hair clipper quickly became a favorite for barbers all over the world.
 At the same time, a timeless classic among Andis professional hair clippers is Andis Master.
-It’s been the poster boy for Andis’ finest pro tools for quite a while.
+Andis Master has been the poster boy for Andis’ finest pro tools for quite a while.

 How do these two Andis clipper models perform when compared with each other?
 Which one would be a better investment for you?
 And in what circumstances?